 However it’s important to realize that the formulas are only a starting point.
 As long as both parties agree, attorneys can come to a deal for different alimony and child support amounts.
 Why would you want to?
 Because sometimes tweaking the numbers can actually reduce the payer’s obligation while still giving the recipient more money each month.
 How is that possible?
 Through the magic of taxes.

 Divorce and Taxes

 Here’s the issue in a nutshell: alimony is income, child support is not, at least according to the IRS.
 This means the payer can deduct alimony in certain cases, thus paying lower taxes, and the recipient must pay taxes on alimony received.
-Child support is neither deductible by the payer nor taxable by the recipient.
-What does that all mean?
+Child support is neither deductible by the payer nor taxable

 By exchanging alimony and child support on a dollar for dollar basis, you change each party’s tax situation.
 The same money is changing hands but the amount of taxes each party owes is different.
 There is often a sweet spot where each party is paying the least amount of taxes and divorce software for attorneys makes it easy to examine different payment scenarios to find this optimal balance.